-- 1 A drop-off of 6 feet or more with a slope steeper than 1:3 should be considered a hazard and shielded when it is within the Clear Zone. - 2 In urban sections with curb or curb and gutter, a drop-off of 6 feet or greater with a slope steeper than 1:3 located within 22 feet of the traveled way, should be evaluated for shielding.
+- A drop-off of 6 feet or more with a slope steeper than 1:3 should be considered a hazard and shielded when it is within the Clear Zone. - 2 In urban sections with curb or curb and gutter (Design Speed ≤ 45 mph), a drop-off of 6 feet or greater with a slope steeper than 1:3 located within 22 feet of the traveled way, should be evaluated for shielding.